Together Again (Tony Bennett and Bill Evans album)

-Together Again is a 1977 studio album by singer Tony Bennett, accompanied by jazz pianist Bill Evans.
+Together Again is a 1977 studio album by singer Tony Bennett and jazz pianist Bill Evans.
 It was originally issued on Bennett's own Improv Records label, which went out of business later that year, but was subsequently reissued on Concord.

-Their first album together, The Tony Bennett/Bill Evans Album, was released by Fantasy Records in 1975.
-Both albums plus alternate takes and additional tracks were released on The Complete Tony Bennett/Bill Evans Recordings by Fantasy in 2009.
+Their first album together, The Tony Bennett/Bill Evans Album, had been released by Fantasy Records in 1975.
+Both albums plus alternate takes and additional tracks were later released as The Complete Tony Bennett/Bill Evans Recordings by Fantasy in 2009.